StevenPG/kubernetes-homelab/Part_4_Kubernetes/README.md

 Ok, we're back.
 Lets run `sudo kubeadm init`

 Also it's worth mentioning, if you follow another tutorial or these issues don't happen for you, you can just skip along.
 I'm documenting what happened to me as I worked through the full setup.

+Success!
+We now have a join command that we're going to save into a local text file.

+We can now check the node by executing `kubectl get node`

+    NAME      STATUS     ROLES           AGE     VERSION
+    rainbow   NotReady   control-plane   4m46s   v1.25.4

+For some reason, the node is coming up as NotReady, so we'll investigate further

+Running `kubectl describe node rainbow` will result in a whole bunch of output.
+But our error is painfully clear:

+TODO

+Follow the instructions and we'll get going on the second node.

+### Node 2

+test